nztim/mailchimp/readme.md

 // Subscribe a user to your list, existing subscribers will not receive confirmation emails Mailchimp::subscribe('listid', 'user@domain.com');

-// Subscribe a user to your list with interests (also called groups) and with merge fields and double-opt-in confirmation disabled
-Mailchimp::subscribe('listid', 'user@domain.com', ['460bbbfda1' => true, 'f32e08993d' => false], ['FNAME' => 'First name', 'LNAME' => 'Last name'], false);
+// Subscribe a user to your list with interests and with merge fields and double-opt-in confirmation disabled Mailchimp::subscribe('listid', 'user@domain.com', ['460bbbfda1' => true, 'f32e08993d' => false], ['FNAME' => 'First name', 'LNAME' => 'Last name'], false);
 ```